2026 World Cup Predictions

 |---|---|---|

-Here is the fun part, because we asked five different sources who wins the 2026 World Cup, and they do not all agree.
+Here is the fun part, because we asked five different sources who would win the 2026 World Cup, and they did not all agree.

-So between the crowd, the bookmakers, ESPN, the Opta supercomputer, and an AI, every one of them backs its own favorite.
+Between the crowd, the bookmakers, ESPN, the Opta supercomputer, and an AI, every one of them backed its own favorite.

-ESPN and the Opta supercomputer both go with Spain instead.
+ESPN and the Opta supercomputer both went with Spain instead.

-The AI liked Germany too before the games started, but this tournament has already had some big shocks.
+It liked Germany too before the games started, but this tournament had some big shocks.

-Germany and the Netherlands are both out, knocked out in the round of 32, so neither one is in the running anymore.
+Germany and the Netherlands both went out in the round of 32.

 Make your own prediction

-So you think you can call it better than the crowd, the bookmakers, and the AI?
+So you think you could have called it better than the crowd, the bookmakers, and the AI?

-Then build your own bracket in our simulator and pick every winner all the way to the final, and after that you can check it against the official bracket.
+Then build your own bracket in our simulator and pick every winner all the way to the final, then check it against how the tournament actually finished.

 18+ only.
 Gamble responsibly.
 If betting stops being fun, check out our responsible gambling page.